Campaign Zero: Criticism

 While 8 Can't Wait received initial, widespread praise on social media, the news, and within state government, the agenda began receiving skepticism from progressive groups, who criticized the policies as insufficient to tackle the deep, systemic problems of police brutality.
-Critics of 8 Can't Wait state that policing in America cannot be "reformed" and instead must be defunded.
+Critics of 8 Can't Wait state that police departments in America cannot be "reformed" and instead must be defunded, and that this money should go towards social programs, which they believe better address the root causes of crime.
 Critics also cite the instances of murder and violence by police officers in cities that have already passed some of the 8 Can't Wait measures.

 8 to Abolition, a campaign for the abolition of prisons and police, was created as a direct criticism and response to 8 Can't Wait.

+#CancelShotSpotter campaign

+Campaign Zero's launched a program to oppose ShotSpotter installations in 2022 called #CancelShotSpotter.